Get Confidential Help 24/7

 An unsupervised drug or alcohol detox can be medically dangerous.
 We have a well-rounded team of medical and psychiatric providers who are able to provide a multidisciplinary treatment program.
 Co-occurring medical conditions (“comorbidities”) are closely monitored so that the patient can focus on the detox and recovery process while being assured that all aspects of their health are being managed.” – Medical Director Dr. Meera Joseph, MD

-What to Expect from an Inpatient Alcohol Rehab Program
+What to Expect from a Residential Alcohol Rehab Program

 The main goal of inpatient alcohol rehab is to provide clients with the recovery supports they need in order to achieve long-term freedom from alcohol.
 Beach House offers this in the form of a highly individualized plan of medically and clinically integrated care.
 Clients at this level of care receive ongoing monitoring by our medical team (as needed) for any post-detox occurrence of PAWS.
 They also participate in daily group and individual therapy.
 Our therapists are credentialed in the following evidence-based clinical interventions (also known as “best practices”) for alcohol use disorders: